romeopenheiro/intro-to-analysis-with-python/README.md

 # Introduction to Analysis with Python (2021-10-18)

-The course Intermediate Python has teaching material that is available at [Introduction to Analysis with Python](https://milliams.com/courses/data_analysis_python/).
+The course has teaching material that is available at [Introduction to Analysis with Python](https://milliams.com/courses/data_analysis_python/).

 # Preparation